7UKECREAT0R/MCCompiledSource/Writerside/topics/Cheat-Sheet.md

 The other commands that don't have a good designation.

+Define Command Block
+: Usable only when defining a structure via 'structure new'.
+Places a command block inside the structure.
+- `commandblock`
+- in order:
+	- `<coordinate: x, y, z>`
+	- one of:
+		- `impulse` The command block will run once when powered by redstone.
+		- `chain` The command block will run when activated by another command block pointing at it.
+		- `repeating` The command block will run either continuously or when powered by redstone.
+Supports a tick delay.
+			- `<true/false: always active>`
+	- `[integer: delay]` `<facing direction: direction>` `[true/false: conditional]` `<string: command>`

+Define Container in Current Structure
+: Usable only when defining a structure via 'structure new'.
+Begins defining a container.
+- `container`
+- `<coordinate: x, y, z>` `<minecraft block: block>` `<facing direction: direction>` `<code block>`

+Define Item in Current Container
+: Usable only when defining a container via the 'container' command.
+Adds an item to the container.
+- `item`
+- in order:
+	- `<minecraft item: item>` `[integer: count, data]`
+	- optional, repeatable, one of:
+		- `at: ` Usable only in containers with the 'item' command.
+Specifies which slot the item should go in.
+			- `<integer: slot>`
+		- `keep` Item will stay in the player's inventory even after death.
+		- `lockinventory` Lock the item in the player's inventory.
+		- `lockslot` Lock the item in the slot it's located in inside the player's inventory.
+		- `canplaceon: ` Adds a block that this block can be placed on in adventure mode.
+			- `<minecraft block: block>`
+		- `candestroy: ` Adds a block that this tool/item can break in adventure mode.
+			- `<minecraft block: block>`
+		- `enchant: ` Adds an enchantment to the item.
+			- `<minecraft enchantment: enchantment>` `<integer: level>`
+		- `name: ` Sets the display name of the item.
+			- `<string: display name>`
+		- `lore: ` Adds a line of lore to the item.
+			- `<string: lore line>`
+		- `title: ` If the item is a written book, sets the title of the book.
+			- `<string: book title>`
+		- `author: ` If the item is a written book, sets the author of the book.
+			- `<string: book author>`
+		- `page: ` If the item is a written book, adds a page of text to the book.
+			- `<string: page content>`
+		- `dye: ` If the item is leather armor, sets the dye color of the armor.
+			- `<integer: red, green, blue>`

 Minecraft Command
 : Places a plain command in the output file, used for when the language lacks a certain feature.
 - `mc`
 - `<string: command>`

+Define Sign
+: Usable only when defining a structure via 'structure new'.
+Places a sign inside the structure with pre-defined text.
+- `sign`
+- `<coordinate: x, y, z>` `<minecraft block: block>` `<block state: block states>` `[true/false: is editable]` `<string: text>`